russiaonfire/russiaonfire.github.io/README.md

 ## How to contribute

 Just add a new markdown formatted file to the `content/strikes` directory.
 Follow the [example](content/strikes/engels-2.md).
+Convert the hero image to webp format (if any).
+Do not forget about copyrights and links to sources.